An army of veterans and volunteers organizes online to evacuate Afghans, from thousands of miles away

 “Often we’ll work with people in our group who work in the Pentagon and work in the State Department and have real-time access to information,” said Saboe, who lives in Denver.

 Shaun So, an Army veteran volunteering in the effort who lives two doors down from Pelak, spent days coordinating the evacuation of his former interpreter, a naturalized U.S. citizen who uses the name Freddie.
 He shepherded paperwork to contacts on the ground and funneled Freddie to the right location to get through to the airport, So said.
-He also prepared Freddie, who returned to Afghanistan to be with family, for the cold calculus of the situation: He could only leave if his two nephews stayed behind.
+He also prepared Freddie, who had returned to Afghanistan to be with family, for the cold calculus of the situation: He could only leave if his two nephews stayed behind.

 Freddie agreed, and on Wednesday morning, he crossed the threshold and made it onto airport grounds while speaking to a Washington Post reporter.
 He pointed his camera toward one gate, describing it as a frequent area for warning shots from U.S. troops.